Utility expenses in Cyprus

 Cold water in Cyprus is paid by meters and per actual consumption.
 The bill also contains a small fixed portion.

 The rates are progressive.
 With low water consumption the cost of water is minor.
-However starting from certain volume (namely from 120 cub.m. per 4 months or, that is equal, from 1 cub.m. per day) a high rate is effective.
+However starting from certain volume (namely from 120 cub.m. per 4 months or, that is equal, from 1 cub.m. per day) a high rate is applied.

 Provided that water is consumed reasonably then water consumption will not exceed the above mentioned level.
 A 4-member family living in an apartment consumes 0.6 cub.m. per day on average.
 Water charge comprises approximately 30EUR/month.
 In case the same family lives in a house on a small plot of land with a swimming pool and trees water consumption rises to about 0.7-0.8 cub.m. per day.
 In hot season trees require watering while a swimming pool needs water refilling and topping-up due to evaporation.
 Accordingly the charge may make up about 40EUR/month.